 What is 42 CFR 422.138?

-42 CFR 422.138 is a new regulation under the 2024 final rule that requires Medicare Advantage plans to use Original Medicare coverage criteria for basic Medicare-covered services.
-Plans may not apply more restrictive coverage standards.
+42 CFR 422.138 is a regulation under the 2024 final rule addressing prior authorization in Medicare Advantage.
+Together with 42 CFR 422.101, the 2024 rules require MA plans to use Original Medicare coverage criteria for basic Medicare-covered services and prohibit plans from later denying an already-approved service for lack of medical necessity.
 When Original Medicare guidance is not specific, plans may use internal coverage criteria but must publicly disclose them and base them on widely accepted clinical evidence.

 How long does a Medicare Advantage plan have to make a prior authorization decision?